G. Brint Ryan: Philanthropy

 Ryan is a Garnet and Gold Donor for the Pi Kappa Alpha fraternity.
 He has donated over three million dollars to the University of North Texas including one million to the athletic department, and was the first member of the UNT Dallas Founders Circle.
 Ryan donated $1 million to Dallas Habitat for Humanity.
 He and his wife support the Amanda and G. Brint Ryan “Leaders of Tomorrow” scholarship for the University.
 Ryan is funding the majority of a private-public park project in Big Spring, Texas between the Hotel Settles and the Big Spring City Auditorium.
 In December 2017, Ryan and his wife donated $300,000 to the Museum of the American Railroad to fund a permanent model train exhibit.

 In February 2019, Ryan and his wife Amanda donated $30 million to the University of North Texas, the largest gift in university history.
 The donation will help develop the G. Brint Ryan College of Business, which will provide ongoing support for business research through academic endowments, as well as funds to support strategic program initiatives to ensure the college is one of the nation's top providers of business higher education.

 In April 2019, The Ryan Foundation acted as a benefactor for the West Texas Centers, helping the mental health and intellectual developmental disability center build its new administrative headquarters in Big Spring, Texas.
 The new building will be known as the Amanda and G. Brint Ryan Center.
 This investment in WTC allows the relocation of the facility and its services into a new, state-of-the-art building with more than 15,000 square feet along 4th Street, between Johnson Street and Nolan Street.

 Personal life

 Ryan is married to the former Amanda Sutton.
-The couple has five daughters and lives in Dallas, Texas.
+The couple have five daughters and lives in Dallas, Texas.
 Ryan is an executive producer of a film about life in the West Texas oilfields in the late 1930s, The Iron Orchard.
 The film is based on a book of the same title by Tom Pendleton.